Pro-Palestine Protestors Demand a Gaza Cease-Fire

 The march ended near Times Square.
 Though the protest was largely peaceful, police clashed with some protesters around the edge of Bryant Park.

 Livestream footage shows a chaotic scene unfolding.
 First, a group of police officers calmly directs an NYPD Emergency Service Unit vehicle through the march, and guides protestors away from its path.
-Then, an officer pulls a protester, who appears to be walking past the vehicle, toward him, then forcefully pushes them against the hood of the car.
-Several demonstrators nearby rush towards the scene, but other officers block their way.
-Dozens of officers then swarm around the vehicle and yell at protesters to “move back.”
-At least two other protesters are filmed being restrained, while more officers keep people from entering the area.
+Then, an officer pulls a protester, who appears to be walking past the vehicle, toward him, pushes them against the hood of the car.
+Several demonstrators nearby rush towards the scene, but other officers block their way as protestors blocked the NYPD Emergency Services vehicle from responding to a call.

+Eight people were arrested, and two issued summonses.
+The suspected explosive device turned out to be a non-active device.

 NYPD Deputy Commissioner Kaz Daughtry tweeted that the protesters had attempted to block the vehicle on its way to a “bomb threat call.”
 An Uber driver had found a grenade in the backseat of his vehicle at around 4 p.m. near Times Square, according to ABC7 New York.
 Police later discovered that the grenade was inert.

-Peace talks are ongoing between Israel and Hamas.
-Hamas has insisted on a long-term cease-fire, the withdrawal of Israeli troops, and the release of Palestinian political prisoners as conditions for returning the hostages.
+Peace talks are bogged down.
+Hamas insisted on a long-term cease-fire, the withdrawal of Israeli troops, and the release of Palestinian political prisoners as conditions for returning the hostages.
 Israeli Prime Minister Benjamin Netanyahu will not countenance a deal that indefinitely limits Israeli military operations or leaves Hamas in power.
 “It will just invite another massacre,” Netanyahu told reporters.
 “Only total victory will prevent that,” he continued later.
 “And total victory is within our reach.”

 Vice President Kamala Harris recently called for an “immediate” six-week cease-fire, urging Israel to allow for the unobstructed flow of humanitarian aid and calling on Hamas to release the hostages they captured on Oct.
 7. Her statement—the strongest to come from a senior official in the White House so far—comes after a letter signed by 11 Jewish congressmembers, including New Yorkers Jerry Nadler and Dan Goldman, which urged President Joe Biden to facilitate a temporary cease-fire.
 These positions fall short of calls for a permanent cease-fire endorsed by congressmembers Alexandria Ocasio-Cortez and Nydia Velázquez as well as several state legislators and New York City council members.
 Most of the March 2 protesters also pushed for a permanent cease-fire.